tegaguru/smart-brain-app/README.md

 I used React for the Front End, and a little bit of Redux(I know this wasn't necessary but ...)

 Oh yeah, and a ton of npm packages lol... just check my package.json.

+### Note: you'd need to get your api key to run this, thanks!